bella-park/Bella_ParkBlueStamp/index.md

 - [Example 1](https://trashytuber.github.io/YimingJiaBlueStamp/)
 - [Example 2](https://sviatil0.github.io/Sviatoslav_BSE/)
 - [Example 3](https://arneshkumar.github.io/arneshbluestamp/)

+# The Starter Project
+For my starter project, I worked on the Blue Stamp Arduino starter project.
+This project involved creating a circuit and using input and output components of my choice.
+I selected a button as the input and made an LED flash as the output.
+I wrote the code using the if/else statement to control the LED flashing and to make it flash when I pressed the button.
+In addition to that, I learned how to assemble and solder the circuit onto the shield.

 To watch the BSE tutorial on how to create a portfolio, click here.